FerryRiet/SE-Testing/Ferry/Haskell/Week 3/assign3.md

 testIspermutation fs = all ( \x -> isPermutation x fs) (permutations fs)
 ```

-Testing the CNF function with the form generator
+# Testing the CNF function with the form generator

 ## First test run:

+Gave almost immidiatly the following error:

 `*** Exception: Cnf.hs:(34,1)-(35,31): Non-exhaustive patterns in function dist`

-## Reason
+## Reasons

-1. The form generatr created both disjunctions and conjunctions with ean empty list.
+1. The form generater created both disjunctions and conjunctions with an empty list.
 2. In the Dist algoritme is no case form Disjunctions with an empty list.

 ## Solutions